 Evaluation tests will be conducted for all recoverable activities.
-Due to the nature of the progress tests in the extraordinary call, there will be a single progress test that encompasses the three progress tests in the ordinary call.
+Due to the nature of the progress tests, in the resit/retake exam (convocatoria extraordinaria) there will be a single progress test that includes the three progress tests.

 Specifications for the second resit / retake exam: